ranamihir/visual_embeddings_for_rl/README.md

 optional arguments:
-  -h, --help                          show this help message and exit --project-dir PROJECT_DIR           path to project directory --dataset DATASET                   name of dataset file in 'data' directory
+  -h, --help                          show this help message and exit --project-dir PROJECT_DIR           path to project directory --dataset DATASET                   name of dataset file in "data" directory
                                       mnist_test_seq.npy | moving_bars_20_121.npy, default=mnist_test_seq.py
   --data-dir DATA_DIR                 path to data directory (used if different from "data") --checkpoints-dir CHECKPOINTS_DIR   path to checkpoints directory (used if different from "checkpoints")